List of Days of Our Lives characters introduced in the 1980s: Jessica Blake Fallon

 Jessica Blake Fallon was portrayed by Jean Bruce Scott from April 30, 1980.
 Scott departed from the series on November 9, 1982.
 In August 2012, it was announced that Scott would return to the show after nearly a thirty-year absence, airing on August 31 until September 6, 2012.

 The character of Jessica is the daughter of Marie Horton and Alex Marshall, granddaughter of Tom and Alice Horton and mother of recent character, Nick Fallon.
 As a result of abuse at the hands of her adoptive parents Jessica suffers from dissociative identity disorder; one of her alters, Angelique, terrorized her mother while the other one, Angel, became involved with Jake Kositchek, who would later be known as the Salem Strangler, a serial killer.
 Angel and Jake ran off to Las Vegas to elope, but Jessica came to and called Alex.
 Marie and Alex rushed to Vegas and stopped the wedding just in the nick of time.
 Jessica fell apart and was hospitalized.

 In 1982, after recovering from her mental health problems, Jessica broke off her relationship with Jake and became engaged to Joshua Fallon.
 Joshua and Jessica married and eventually left Salem.
 Offscreen, they had a son named Nick who came to Salem without his parents in 2006.

 In 2012, Jessica came to Salem to see Nick, who was in prison for murder and was getting paroled.
 Nick was put on probation and chose to serve out his probation in Salem, so Jessica left Salem alone.
 In 2014, Jessica received horrible news that Nick had been murdered, and Julie Olson Williams delivered Nick's body to her and Joshua, so they could bury him.
 Nick's murderer, Gabi Hernandez, accepted a plea deal and Jessica agreed to it, not wanting the heartache of a trial.

+Renée DuMonde

+Renée DuMonde (also DiMera) was portrayed by Philece Sampler from 1981 to 1983, with guest appearances in 1984; and a character semi-return in 2022.
+She is the daughter of Stefano DiMera and Lee DuMonde.
+Renée is notable for being the first member of the DiMera family to appear on the soap opera.